What’s the most expensive part of your trip?

 By paying for Flightfox’s experts’ help (from $29), you can save hundreds or thousands on your itinerary.
 In one case study, Flightfox’s experts booked a business class trip from Sydney to Montreal to Lima to Sydney at Christmas for just $2,700.

 I used Flightfox to book a trip from San Francisco to Ho Chi Minh City, then from Hanoi to Hong Kong and back to San Francisco.
 The whole trip cost $65, including Flightfox’s fee.
+It’s an intelligent way to do hacker fares.

 Best Flight Search App: Skyscanner